MelCagape4/MultiTools/README.md

                 break

-L) Populate the database using imports from SCV files (IMPORT the files below in sequence):
+M) Populate the database using imports from SCV files (IMPORT the files below in sequence):

+	1)

 SysConfig-xx.csv = Configurations

 LogFile-xx.csv = LogFiles